phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 WebGL using `renderer:'webgl'`.
 This means all of the nodes must be rendered with solid-fill Rectangle (without rounded corners or gradients), and images.
 Node.toDataURLNodeSynchronous is used throughout these view layers to rasterize as images.
+* CircuitElementEditPanel (which appears at the bottom of the screen when a CircuitElement is selected) and ValueNode.js (which shows a text readout over an item when "values" is checked) use a similar pattern of containing logic for the different kinds of CircuitElements.
+Other ways to solve this may have been:
+(1) create subclasses of CircuitElementEditPanel and ValueNode specific to the types (2) create abstract methods in CircuitElement or FixedLengthCircuitElement that can be called by CircuitElementEditPanel and ValueNode.
+It seems best to isolate the code relevant to each within its file rather than scattering it around, hence there are type checks in those view classes.
+On the downside, when a new element type is added, these files will need to be updated.

 This document was adapted from the [Implementation Notes for Function Builder](https://github.com/phetsims/function-builder/blob/master/doc/implementation-notes.md)